 The overall effects of inflation on the Company's business during the periods discussed have not been significant.
 The Company monitors the prices it charges for its products and services on an ongoing basis and believes that it will be able to adjust those prices to take into account future changes in the rate of inflation.

 Contractual Obligations

-The following table summarizes the outstanding borrowings and long-term contractual obligations at September 30, 2016:
+There were no outstanding borrowings or long-term contractual obligations at September 30, 2017.